 The AOC 24G2 is the best budget gaming monitor available.
 It offers smooth performance, a great image quality, plenty of useful features, and excellent design quality.
 All that for a very appealing price.

 The AOC 24G2 is a 24″ 1080p 144Hz IPS gaming monitor with AMD FreeSync, 1ms MPRT, a fully ergonomic design, and an affordable price!
-For gamers on a budget, it’s the perfect gaming display which many have been waiting for.
+For gamers on a tight budget, it’s the ideal gaming display which many have been waiting for.